9 simple ways you can help veterans

 Those severely injured may need to learn how to live with the loss of a limb or limited mobility.
 For others, brain injuries or post-traumatic stress disorder can make the return to civilian life a struggle.

-Here are nine simple things you can do to make a difference on Memorial Day-- or any day -- for the more than 23 million American veterans:
+Here are nine simple things you can do to make a difference for the more than 23 million American veterans:

 1. Give a veteran a ride